Using the Profoto A1 for Food Photography Lighting

 Just a note that I predominately use the Profoto A1 on location shoots at restaurants where I want to keep things relatively quick and tight.
-For larger commercial shoots, I still think it's better to rent the Profoto B2s, especially if you have any extra hands around.
+For larger commercial shoots, I still think it's better to rent the Profoto B2s (EDIT: I now have started renting the B10 for shoots), especially if you have any extra hands around.

 I don't love reading manuals and often find them surprisingly difficult to decipher.
 The Profoto A1 manual is one of the better ones out there.
 It's nicely designed and easy to understand.
 Even if you're one of those people, like me, that jumps right in and only goes digging for the manual once you're stuck, I'd recommend giving it a quick skim.
 If you're determined to disregard that advice, here's everything you need to have this operational in about 3 minutes.

 On & Off

 To turn the Profoto A1 on, you just press and hold the test button and then twist the center dial to the right.
 Disregard the slight flashing of the GIF on the right, that doesn't occur in reality.
 I just didn't lower my frame rate to get rid of the flicker.